stassop/flutter_hero_page_route/README.md

 To switch routes, [Navigator.push()](https://docs.flutter.dev/cookbook/navigation/navigation-basics#2-navigate-to-the-second-route-using-navigatorpush) expects a descendant of the [Route](https://api.flutter.dev/flutter/widgets/Route-class.html) class, such as [MaterialPageRoute](https://api.flutter.dev/flutter/material/MaterialPageRoute-class.html).
 If you want a custom route transition, you can use [PageRouteBuilder](https://api.flutter.dev/flutter/widgets/PageRouteBuilder-class.html) class, as described in this [recipe](https://docs.flutter.dev/cookbook/animation/page-route-animation).

-To avoid wrapping each route in `PageRouteBuilder`, and extend it instead.
+To avoid wrapping each route in `PageRouteBuilder`, we extend it instead.
 We then call the superclass with `pageBuilder` and `transitionDuration` properties to gain control of the animation.

 Here's what the code looks like: